davidwkeith/11ty-webc-starter/README.md

 ## Customization

-### Site Configuration (`src/_data/site.js`)
+### Site Configuration (`package.json` and `src/_data/site.js`)

-This file contains global site-wide variables such as the site title, description, URL, and more.
-It's the primary place to configure your site's metadata and global settings.
-The JSDoc comments within the file provide detailed explanations for each property.
+Key site-wide variables such as the site title, description, and URL are sourced directly from `package.json`.
+This approach centralizes your project's metadata, making it easier to manage and update.
+For more advanced configurations and settings not found in `package.json`, refer to `src/_data/site.js`.
+The JSDoc comments within `src/_data/site.js` provide detailed explanations for each property.

 ### Schema Data (`src/_data/schema.js`)